 In today’s world, we have been misled, miss-sold, and lied to so many times, and when it happens it hit the news big time.
 It is no wonder some have a tendency to doubt many marketing messages.
 I get it all the time.
 The statement “Ah, so you are an agency” haunts me every day.
 It’s wrong, but why should anyone immediately trust me?

 As employers, we need to find ways to convert our employer branding statements into genuine messages that show an unmistakable truth.

-Telling the stories of people within your organisation; their day-to-day; their successes, even their failures and learnings.
+Telling the stories of people within your organization; their day-to-day; their successes, even their failures, and learnings.
 Stories that include the people within your company who will portray an unquestionable sense of what it is like to work and live within the business.

-Of course these stories need to be believable.
-Pre-scripted videos of nervous and awkward staff telling your audience of how fantastic the business is won’t cut it.
+Of course, these stories need to be believable.
+Pre-scripted videos of nervous and awkward staff telling your audience how fantastic the business is won’t cut it.